ShaunCurtis/Blazr.Demo/Notes/Data Pipeline/Commands.md

 ## The Result

 All commands only return status information.
-We should never return a `null` without explaining why!
+It's bad practice to  return a `null` without explaining why!

-We can define an interface so we handle the status information regardless of the type of data: we may want to display or log errors.
+First a very general interface to handle status information regardless of the type of data.

 ```csharp
 public interface IDataResult